-We currently engage in several noteworthy workforce programs, many of which are a part of our wider diversity and inclusion (D&I) initiatives.
+We currently engage in several noteworthy workforce programs, many of which are a part of our wider diversity, equity, and inclusion (DEI) initiatives.
 Members can check with their specific health plan for information on programs in their area.

 Examples of programs for adults of college age and above include:

 - Pathways to Work, which provides a 12-week internship, along with mentoring, coaching, workshops, and training to increase members' job readiness.